Belfast for Families

 BIAF Tips:

-• If you have teenage children itching to do their own thing for a bit, let them burn off energy at We Are Vertigo in Titanic Quarter (about 20 minutes walk away) Or if you prefer a fun family workout together check out the sessions for younger kids and their parents
+- If you have teenage children itching to do their own thing for a bit, let them burn off energy at We Are Vertigo in Titanic Quarter (about 20 minutes walk away) Or if you prefer a fun family workout together check out the sessions for younger kids and parents.

 Lunch